earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-02-setup-git-bash-and-anacoda.md

 ---
 layout: single
 category: courses
-title: 'Setup Git, Bash, and Anaconda on Your Computer'
+title: 'Setup Git, Bash, and Miniconda on Your Computer'
-excerpt: "Learn how to install Git, GitBash (a version of command line Bash) and Python Anaconda distribution on your computer."
+excerpt: "Learn how to install Git, GitBash (a version of command line Bash) and Python Miniconda distribution on your computer."
-authors: ['Leah Wasser', 'Martha Morrissey']
+authors: ['Leah Wasser', 'Jenny Palomino', 'Martha Morrissey']
-attribution: 'These materials were adapted from Software Carpentry materials'
+attribution: 'These materials were adapted from Software Carpentry materials.'
-modified: 2018-08-30
+modified: 2019-08-09
 nav-title: 'Setup Git Bash & Conda'
 sidebar:
   nav: